April 4, 2012

 Executive Director of Communications and Marketing

-A historic gift of friendship
+A historic gift of friendship and beauty

 On Thursday, April 19, Clark College will host the dedication ceremony for the Royce E. Pollard Japanese Friendship Garden as part of its 2012 Sakura Festival